 Benefits of Using Your Garage as a Dog Kennel

-While using your garage as a dog kennel might mean keeping your car out on the street, it comes with several benefits that can outweigh this downside.
+While using your garage as a dog kennel might mean keeping your car out on the street, it has several benefits that can outweigh this downside.

 Larger Space to Play

-But that’s not very fun for your dog, and it’s never worked well for our house.
+But that’s not fun for your dog, and it’s never worked well for our house.

-Using your garage as your dog’s kennel gives your furry friend so much more room to work with.
+Using your garage as your dog’s kennel gives your dog more room to work with.
 They can wander, sleep, or play as they please, even when you’re not home.

-Giving your dog the whole garage is better for them and will make you feel far less guilty leaving them home alone while you work, shop, or go out with friends.
+For some people, that lets them feel less guilty leaving them home alone while working, shopping or going out with friends.

 Avoid Outdoor Shelters

-During the winter months, outdoor shelters don’t always offer the best protection.
-One might argue that their dog is used to the cold, but cold weather isn’t good for any kind of pet.
+Outdoor shelters don’t offer the best protection on cold winter days.
+Some breeds are used to the cold, but freezing weather isn’t good for any kind of animal.

-A warm, insulated, and well-lit garage is by far better than any outdoor shelter or dog house.
+Either way, a warm, insulated, well-lit garage is far better than any outdoor shelter or dog house.

 Less Damage to Your Home

-Just make sure you don’t keep anything you love in the garage with them!
+Ensure you don’t keep anything dangerous or hazardous in the garage with them!

-One of the first rules of crate training is that you want your dog to enjoy going into his crate.
-It should be a safe place that’s all his to enjoy – not a punishment.
+One of the first rules of crate training is that you want your dog to enjoy going into their crate.
+It needs to be a safe place that’s theirs to enjoy – not a punishment.

-When you follow this same rule for your garage, you can truly create a special place for your dog that he will enjoy using.
+If you follow this same rule for your garage, you can create a special place for your dog that they will enjoy using.